pieroproietti/penguins-blog/source/book/english.md

   install prerequisites and create configuration files
 ```

-### sudo eggs produces
+### sudo eggs produce

 This is the command that you will use the most, in fact the only one used daily, together with kill that serves instead to get rid of the created iso images.

-Used without parameters it produces the iso with xz type compression.
-When it starts, it checks the installation of the prerequisites, not of calamares, and produces the iso.
+Used without parameters it produce the iso with xz type compression.
+When it starts, it checks the installation of the prerequisites, not of calamares, and produce the iso.

 It has some usable flags:

 ```
-command: produces
+command: produce

 livecd creation.
-The system produces an egg
+The system produce an egg

 USAGE
-  $ eggs produces
+  $ eggs produce

 OPTIONS
   -b, --basename=basename basename egg